mattg95/07_campaign/README.md

 # Tests

 The back-end features tests made using Mocha and Chai.
-To run the tests, run `npm run test`
+To run all the tests, run `npm run test`.
+This calls any APIs used in the project, which can use API call limits quickly.
+To run tests specifically on the random email generator, run `npm run test-email`.
+To run tests specifically on the They Work for You API, run `npm run test-postcode`

 # Build